aws-samples/amazon-sagemaker-stock-prediction-archived/README.md

 In reality however, you might discover data, such as forward looking bond prices, federal interest rate, companies revenue or sales guidance, option pricing etc. DeepAR's support of dynamic feature would then allow you to incorporate such additional knowledge about future into your model, thereby allowing you to forecast the futre prices better.

-You can now proceed to explore the final approach, of predicting stock price movements using DeepAr, following the code in the [dbg-deepar](notebooks/dbg-deepar.ipynb) notebook.
+You can now proceed to explore the final approach, of predicting stock price movements using DeepAR, following the code in the [dbg-deepar](notebooks/dbg-deepar.ipynb) notebook.